avvem/leap-of-the-fox/README.md

-# 🎮 Pygame CE Platformer
+# 🎮 Leap of the Fox - a Pygame CE game

 A platformer game built using [Pygame Community Edition (pygame-ce)](https://pyga.me/docs/).
 Tested and developed on macOS M1, should also run on Linux and Windows with Python 3.11+.